ambjn/Notely/README.md

 ## About:

-An app development task given by <a href="https://phera.in">Phera</a>, the task at hand is to design a note taking app for mobile.
+An app development task given by <a href="https://phera.in" target= "_blank">Phera</a>, the task at hand is to design a note taking app for mobile.

 ## Packages: